Adaptive generative moment matching networks for improved learning of dependence structures: Adaptive generative moment matching networks

 GMMNs are similar to GAN-like models, the class of models that resemble generative adversarial networks (GANs) (\cite{goodfellow2014}), where the MMD in the former can be viewed as an equivalent to the critic network typically found in the latter.
 A complex critic usually fails to provide useful gradients when the generated distribution is still far from the target distribution.
 However, as the model improves, a simple critic becomes insufficient for distinguishing finer discrepancies, and a complex critic is needed; see \cite{arbelsutherlandbinkowskigretton2018} in the context of GAN-like models.
 The intuition behind our proposed AGMMN is thus to start training with a critic that is relatively simple and then gradually increase its complexity by increasing the number of kernels $\nkrn$ as training proceeds.

-Unlike the usual training of GMMNs, updating bandwidths during training implies that the loss function itself is modified during training, which makes it difficult to determine when to stop based on merely the training loss.
-As a solution, we introduce the \emph{validation MMD}, that is, the MMD (\eqref{eq:MMD}, \eqref{eq:kernel_mixture}, \eqref{eq:kernel_rbf}) with fixed bandwidths
+Unlike the usual training of GMMNs, updating bandwidths during training implies that the loss function itself is modified during training, which makes it difficult to determine when to stop based on the training loss alone.
+As a solution, we evaluate model performance with the \emph{validation MMD} that is the MMD~\eqref{eq:MMD} with the RBF kernel~\eqref{eq:kernel_rbf} and bandwidth $\bm{h}$ fixed at

-for the purpose of validation, so to evaluate model performance.
-And we use as validation loss during training the \emph{average validation MMD}

-where $k$ is the mixture RBF kernel, $Y_{(i)}$ is the $i$th $d$-dimensional sample of validation data of size $\ndat$ generated from the model, and where we take $\ndat = \ntrn$.
-Since $\hval$ is fixed, the validation loss $\overline{\MMD}_{\nrep}$ is then comparable across different training epochs.
+During training, we compute and monitor its average $\overline{\MMD}_{\nrep}(\{U_i\}_{i=1}^{\nrep}, \{Y_i\}_{i=1}^{\nrep};\hval)$ as in~\eqref{eq:mean:MMD} and consider it as the \emph{validation loss}.
+Since $\hval$ is fixed, the validation loss $\overline{\MMD}_{\nrep}(\{U_i\}_{i=1}^{\nrep},$ $\{Y_i\}_{i=1}^{\nrep};\hval)$ is then comparable across different training epochs.
 Furthermore, it can be used to determine early stopping of the training procedure, which is important for practical applications.
-We propose to stop updating the bandwidths during training when an update no longer improves the validation loss significantly, and we propose to stop training entirely when the training loss stabilizes for the last set of updated bandwidths; for details, see Algorithm~\ref{alg:AGMMN} below.
+In particular, if the training loss stabilizes, we either stop training entirely (if we are already in the final training phase) or, if not, update the bandwidths to enter the next training phase (see Algorithm~\ref{alg:AGMMN} Step~\ref{alg:stop:entirely:or:update:bandwidths}).
+And if the validation loss stabilizes, we stop updating bandwidths (see Algorithm~\ref{alg:AGMMN} Step~\ref{alg:stop:updating}), thus do not consider further training phases.